Apple expected to unveil new iPhone next week

 Apple launched the iPhone 4 in June 2010 in black 16 gigabyte and 32 gigabyte versions, and added white ones in April.
 The company typically refreshes its iPhone lineup during its developer event in June, but delayed the new model this year.

-Apple sold 20.34 million iPhones in the third quarter ended June 25, which analysts say helped it vault past Nokia and Samsung Electronics to become the world's biggest smartphone maker.
+Apple sold 20.34 million iPhones in the third quarter ended June 25, which analysts say helped it vault past Nokia NOK1V.HE and Samsung Electronics (005930.KS) to become the world's biggest smartphone maker.

 Some analysts are expecting another version of the iPhone 4 to be launched along with the next model.